 My poverty isn’t anyone else fault or problem.
 Especially not EA’s.
 I was born into poverty, yeah, but I won a 100% fee scholarship to a private high school due to my grades elsewhere.
 I then took out a loan and went to university, so I now have both an AI degree and a Law degree.
 That’s big money potential.
 I could go work in private industry with either qualification and end my poverty issues at literally any time.
 Which brings us to the crux of this blog piece.

 Many people take that option.
 When you’re poor, altruism is a luxury you can’t afford.
 Take this blog for example.
-What took you a few minutes to read took me weeks to write because in addition to my PhD, I work for below minimum wage (against the rules of my funding, but if you tell them I’ll just deny it!).
+What took you a few minutes to read took me weeks to write because in addition to my PhD, I work for below minimum wage (how corporations get away with doing this is another story for another time!).
 Any time I find hours to write or do my own research, those hours missing from doing (barely) paid work are reflected at the end of the month and have real lifestyle consequences next month.
 I know I’m not the only one - many in our EA group have similar issues.
 EA has not, however, at this time any funding for individual research pieces.
 Only longer projects and these are focused on individuals founding organisations or wide-ranging projects, not scoping projects.
 EA organisations, in terms of career opportunities, have very few jobs at very high salaries, and nothing for early careers.
 You would expect to have a number of jobs at low salaries designed for early careers individuals - but alas, no. This has real consequences for attrition.
 In our EA on the Tyne group, we had a very talented AI technical researcher specialising in forecasting unable to financially afford his PhD anymore so he quit and now works in forecasting for an oil company.
 Another, whose interest lay in using drones to prevent disease in agriculture, had a similar issue and now works for a major UK weapons manufacturer.
 I can't help but feel that more of a focus on linking people from less fortunate backgrounds with other options could help reduce attrition.
 They're still part of the EA community, but obviously do very unaligned work!

 A lack of EA recruitment in many less affluent universities, a lack of early-careers job prospects (even minimum wage entry-level jobs), and fellowships that fail to take into account variable backgrounds (trying going to Oxford for 6-10 weeks and using the stipend to pay your rent, bills, and support for family who remain behind), a lack of EA organisation engagement with beginning researchers, and a lack of EA infrastructure specifically for preventing socioeconomic attrition means that we are losing talent to private industry who aren’t making that mistake.
 To have half your local EA group join oil companies and weapons manufacturers just to put food on their table, and then hear an EA talk decrying the ‘talent bottleneck’ is very frustrating.
 I’m sure some readers are judging those people right now - but ethics is easy on a full belly in a warm room.